sannnekk/noo.web/src/modules/readme.md

 }
 ```

-And the module.vue file.
+And the `module-root.vue` file.
 Its a wrapper for your `router-view` to display the nested routes:

 ```vue
 <template>